Fijishi-Enterprises/BenthicIMG-Analyser/docs/web_server.rst

 ----------------------
 - *Production server*

 Postfix seems to be recommended for a simple outgoing-only mail server.

+- Enlarge the SSH window as much as you can so the install choices aren't invisible to you.
+(If you messed up here, force kill the SSH session and try again.)
-Run: ``sudo apt-get install postfix``
+- Run: ``sudo apt-get install postfix``
 - Choose "Internet site: Mail is sent and received directly using SMTP."
 - FQDN: e.g. ``subdomain.example.com``

-To add our SSL certificate, add or edit the following lines in ``/etc/postfix/main.cf``:
+To add our SSL certificate, open ``/etc/postfix/main.cf`` with sudo, and add or edit the following lines:

 ::